hhalmeida/ivue-base/template/README.md

 https://guides.cocoapods.org/using/getting-started.html#installation

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [guide](http://hhalmeida.github.io/ivue-base/).